 We also find similar orbs in the depictions of many Roman emperors:

-The left picture is of Octavianus Augustus, the founder of another empire (the Roman one).
+The left picture is of Octavianus Augustus, the founder of the Roman empire (there is no cross on his orb).
 The second one is a nice ivory relief depicting Flavius Honorius Augustus, one of the last Roman emperors.
-His Nika on the orb is nothing but a bitter irony: it was during his reign Rome was sucked for the first time (in 410.)
+His Nika on the orb is nothing but a bitter irony: it was during his reign Rome was sacked for the first time (in 410.)

 The last picture is an interesting one.
-It is a 5m tall status now known as the Colossus of Barletta, named after the Italian town Barletta where it now stands.
-It is assumed that originally it was a statue of one of the Roman emperors (although we don’t know of whom, as the date of its creation ranges from the 4th to the 7th century).
+It is a 5m tall statue now known as the Colossus of Barletta, named after the Italian town Barletta where it stands currently.
+It is believed that originally it was a statue of one of the Roman emperors (although we don’t know which one, as the date of its creation ranges from the 4th to the 7th century).
 It was rediscovered, broken in pieces, around 1230s.
-Not surprisingly, the sculpture s already Christianized, the emperor holds a cross in his right hand (although the orb doesn’t have the cross, yet).
+Not surprisingly, the sculpture was Christianized, and the Roman (!) emperor holds a cross in his right hand (although the orb itself doesn’t have the cross, yet).

-We also find numerous examples of these orbs used by the rulers of (Christian) Byzantium:
+We also find numerous examples of these orbs used by the rulers of (already Christian) Byzantium Empire:

-The left figurine is a very recent article.
-It is a kitsch figurine, and yet it captures all the symbols that we can as well find in the ‘real’ works of the old Egyptian masters (such as the fresco from the Temple of Nut in Abu Simbel.
-Nut, or Nwt was the goddess of sky, traditionally depicted with the sun disc in her hand (I wrote extensively about all these interconnected symbols, of the Sun, ankh/mirrors and of the power, for that matter – see Mirrors’R’Suns, or Egyptian Reflections.
+The left figurine is, of course, a very recent piece, a kitsch figurine from a souvenir shop, and yet it captures all the symbols that we can as well find in the ‘real’ works of the old Egyptian masters (such as the fresco from the Temple of Nut in Abu Simbel on the right.)
+Nut, or Nwt was the goddess of sky, traditionally depicted with the sun disc in her hand (I wrote extensively about all these interconnected symbols, of the Sun, ankh/mirrors and of the power – see Mirrors’R’Suns, or Egyptian Reflections.)

-Or Persian/Mesopothamian history, with their god Marduk, who was depicted holding the Sun (disc, orb), and a scepter (staff, or a hoe/shovel.)
+Or we can delve into Persian/Mesopotamian history, with their god Marduk, who was depicted holding the Sun (or a disc/orb), and a scepter (a staff, or even a hoe/shovel as some researchers believe.)

-Here I would stop.
-I can obviously dig even deeper (Egyptian cults are never too bad to start with, but there are always Indian cult/religions if one want to make the process endless).
+Here I need to stop.
+I can obviously dig even deeper (Egyptian cults are never too bad to start with, but there are always Indian cults/religions if one wants to make the process endless).
 I guess, though, that the examples above collectively made their point.

-From this point on, I will focus on the symbol of Globus Cruciger in its Christian interpretation.
-As happens typically in these cases, this symbol kept evolving picking up various themes and overtones (and being piked up and used/abused by various actors).
+From this point on, I will focus on the symbol of Globus cruciger in its Christian interpretation.
+As happens typically in these cases, this symbol kept evolving, picking up various themes and overtones on a way (and being piked up and used/abused by various actors over time).

 Interestingly, but the very first orbs used in the Christian imagery were of not of the God but of its angles (or archangels).
-Below are two pictures of Archangel Mikhail holding the Globus Cruciger: the left is from an icon circa 8th century, and the middle one is from an ivory panel made in Byzantium around the 10th century.
+Below are the two pictures of Archangel Mikhail holding the Globus cruciger: the left is from an icon made circa 8th century, and the middle one is from an ivory panel made in Byzantium around the 10th century.

-The right one is what we are after, the icon of Christ as Salvator Mundi (or Christ Pantocrator, the God Almighty, who both creates and saves the world).
-The issue is that we don’t see any orbs in this case!
+The right one depicts the scene that I am mainly after, the Christ as Salvator Mundi (or Christ Pantocrator, the God Almighty, the one who both creates and saves the world).

-This is a very crucial moment.
+Notice that Christ doesn’t hold any orb; he holds a book!
+This is a very crucial issue.
 Indeed, Christ does not need any symbol of power, he is the Power.
-And if anything his power is his word, his speech (or at least his book).
+And if anything his power is in his words, in his speech, logos (or at least in his book).
 He doesn’t need any ‘orb’, he came to save the word by the power of his discource, as we would say today,

 This is indeed a very powerful metaphor (and it’s clear where it came to Christ).
 It would be so great if Christianity would follow the path; alas, the movement evolved along quite a different trajectory.
-The intended ἐκκλησία was replaced by κυριακή, and intangible yet omnipotent divine word substituted by tangible, very tangible, but too earthly a symbol (this very orb).
+The intended ἐκκλησία was replaced by κυριακή, and the intangible yet omnipotent and divine word was substituted by the tangible, too tangible, too earthly symbol (this very orb).

-The first popes didn’t even hold it, they placed on their heads: The left picture is of Pope Innocent III (1198-1212) who put a kind of orb on top of its tiara.
-The right one is of Pope Clement VIII (1592-1605), whose tiara (itself consistining of the three clowns) is also topped by a tiny Globus cruciger.
+The first popes didn’t even hold it, they placed on their heads (similar to the orbs on crowns that I showed earlier).
+The left picture is of Pope Innocent III (1198-1212) who put a kind of orb on top of its tiara.
+The right one is of Pope Clement VIII (1592-1605), whose tiara (itself consisting of the three clowns) is also topped by a tiny Globus cruciger.

 mirror glass orbs

-Nevertheless, the earlier examples of this scene that I have portray Christ without any orb.
-Take for example the Salvator Mundi by Giovanni Bellini), around 1465:
+Nevertheless, the earlier examples of this scene, both in Byzantium and later in European art portray Christ without any orb.
+Take, for example, the Salvator Mundi by Giovanni Bellini, around 1465:

-Nor we see any orb of power in the panel by another Italian master, Antonello da Messina, also made around 1465:
+We see no orb of power in the panel by another Italian master, Antonello da Messina, also made around 1465:

-However, as we go further we start spotting the insignia, initially looking more like golden spheres.
-This is the version by Carlo Crivelli.
-Made circa 1470, it was a part of a larger altarpiece that was eventually split into pieces; this one, for instance, is currently in Mexico (!)
+However, as we go further ‘up’ in history, we start spotting the insignia.
+Initially it looks like a golden sphere – see, for instance, the version by Carlo Crivelli made around 1470. originally it was a part of a larger altarpiece that was eventually split into parts (this one is currently in Mexico (!)

 Here is another interesting example, by Gherardo Starnina, around the 1400s (this example refutes the simplistic theory of the ‘losses of true meaning’ happening over time).
-Here Christ holds not just an orb, but nearly a globe, or at least a map of the world drawn according to Ptolemeus.
-Later we will see the examples when this orb would be literally made in form of the Earth Globe: he saves the world, let him hold the world.
+Here Christ holds not just an orb, but a world globe, or at least a globe with a map of the world drawn according to Ptolemy.
+Later we will see the examples when the orb would be literally made in a form of the Earth Globe: Christ saves the world, so let him hold the whole world.

-But this case calls for a more complex swirl of ideas.
+This latter case triggers a complex swirl of ideas.
 The issue is that by 1400 people didn’t know about the sphericity of Earth (or at least it wasn’t a part of the officially approved worldview).
 The Earth was thought to be a round, flat disc.
-But I bet that the world as a whole, the total universe could well be conceived as a sphere, and so this orb would be the model of the whole world, not just planet Earth as we know it now.
+I bet that the world as a whole, the total universe could well be imagine as a sphere, and so this orb would act as a model of the whole world, not just planet Earth as we know it now.

 This substitution is still remarkable, and it would be worth exploring where and how it happened, exactly.
-As I tried to present it earlier, the symbolism of orb had to come from the Sun, yet at some point it began to mean the Earth.
+As I tried to present it earlier, the symbolism of the orb initially came from the Sun, and only at some point later it began to mean the world/Earth.

-There are also interesting cases when we see the orb but without a cross.
-Here is an example of bronze relief made around 1500 by the so called Master of the Barbarigo Reliefs from Venice:
+There is number of interesting cases when we see the orb but without a cross.
+Here is an example of a bronze relief made around 1500s by the so called Master of the Barbarigo Reliefs from Venice:

-And here is the work that finally brings us closer to – if not mirrors than at least glass orb.
-The panel is created by Andrea Previtali, a pupil of Bellini, around 1519:
+Below is the work that finally brings us closer to – if not mirrors than at least glass orbs.
+The panel was created by Andrea Previtali, a pupil of Bellini, around 1519:

-Here we see Christ holding the thing that looks exactly like a glass sphere, with a very accurate representation of the glass’ semi-transparency and reflective surface, with the spots of light on it (or even light beams coming through it, in this case).
+Here we see Christ holding the thing that looks exactly like a glass sphere, with a very accurate representation of glass (semi-)transparency and its reflective surface, with the spots of light on it (they can be even seen as the light beams coming through the orb).

-We see a somewhat similar glass orb in the hands of the Titian’s Salvator Mundi (1570):
+We also see a somewhat similar glass orb in the hands of the Titian’s Salvator Mundi (1570):

-Titian is already one of the most prolific masters of ‘art-mirrors’, and I am now also discovering these glass spheres on top of his collections, great!
+Titian is already one of the most prolific makers of the ‘art-mirrors’, and now I am also discovering these glass spheres adding on top of his collections, great!

 The last Italian work that I’d like to show is the painting by some anonymous Florentine (?) master who created this work circa 1560:

-This is a beautiful painting, with an incredibly finessed embroidery on Christ’s gown, but what makes it particularly interesting is its orb, this time representing not only the Earth but an entire solar system (as they understood if, of course, with the Sun rotating around Earth.
+This is a beautiful painting, with an incredibly finessed embroidery on Christ’s gown.
+What makes it particularly interesting is its orb, this time representing not only the Earth but an entire solar system (as they understood it back then, of course, with the Sun rotating around Earth).

-Notice also the efforts spent to depict a transparent yet also reflective quality of this glass (especially at the bottom, where we see four duplicated fingers.
+Notice also the efforts spent to depict a transparent yet also reflective quality of this glass sphere (especially at the bottom, where we see the reflections of four fingers).

-The next example is already with an orb.
-This is a central panel of the famous Braque Triptych, by Rogier van der Weyden, created around 1452.
+The next example is also of Christ with the orb: this is a central panel of the famous Braque Triptych, by Rogier van der Weyden, created around 1452.
 Here we see a fairly standard orb, or Globus cruciger, only made out of metal (gold?) yet.
 Its polished surface shows the reflection of a window (?).

 As we know [here should be a link to a good source], around the 15-16 centuries Flanders became one of the leading European centers of glass (and mirror) making.
-At some point the glassmakers from this area learned how to make very clear and transparent glass, and the glassblowers, in turn, how to blow large glass spheres out if it.
-(I don’t want to say here that Flemish masters were the first or the only Europeans who learned the craft, of course not.
-Very likely, the masters from Venice who the first who mastered this technique (and we’ve seen the examples of the Italian ‘glass orbs’).
-And the Germans (or rather the Bavarians, from Nuremberg, remained to be the best (and I will have to search for more ‘glass orbs’ depicted by the German masters).
-These glass objects were
+At some point the glassmakers from this area learned how to make very clear and transparent glass, and the glassblowers, in turn, learned how to blow large glass spheres out if it.
+I don’t want to say here that Flemish masters were the first or the only Europeans who learned the craft, of course not.
+Very likely, the masters from Venice where the first who mastered this technique (and we’ve seen the examples of the Italian ‘glass orbs’).
+And the Germans (or rather the Bavarians, from Nuremberg), remained to be the best glass makers, due to perfect sand they had, with high proportion of quartz (I will have to search for more ‘glass orbs’ depicted by the German masters).

 These glass objects were beautiful, and expensive, and similar to the first glass convex mirrors were appropriated by the church for its purposes.
 They fit ideally into the concept of Globus cruciger, and at the same time, were adding some interesting qualities to this concept that I will try to show below.